Daniele was born on 21st October, 1985 (Libra).

 As musician, He plays the piano since the age of 7 and after several experiences in the world of music, in 2007, he founded the band "SIPARIO" with the purpose to unite different kinds of art in a single great project.

-With the band he published two EPs - "Scenes from Oblivion" (2008) and "Screaming against Oblivion (2013), both inspired to his book "Primavera di Aithea" and a full-length titled "Oblivion - Dark Thorns" (2014) also based on the novel but telling the story from a different point of view.
-For this album, he performed also harsh vocals on the track "Bones" and directed the lyrics-video for the first single "Morpheus" and the official videoclip for the single "The Lighthouse".
+With the band he published two EPs - "Scenes from Oblivion" (2008) and "Screaming against Oblivion (2013), and a full-length titled "Oblivion - Dark Thorns" (2014), all inspired to his book "Primavera di Aithea".
+For this album, he performed also harsh vocals on the track "Bones" and directed the lyric-video for the first single "Morpheus" and the official videoclip for the single "The Lighthouse".

 With SIPARIO, He has been featured on several national and international compilations, TV and radio broadcasters and webzines/magazines.